Imaginary-Horizons-Productions/Prophets-of-the-Labyrinth/wiki/Gear-Variants.md

 - all Barriers (Wind)

 ### Wise
-Increases levels gained after battle by 1
+Increases stats gained by level up

 **Available on**
 - Chainmail (Earth)